 Ex-'Prairie Home' host Garrison Keillor plans Minnesota tour

-Humorist and former "A Prairie Home Companion" host Garrison Keillor will hit the road this spring to celebrate Minnesota Public Radio's 50th anniversary.
-Keillor announced Thursday his one-man "The Gratitude Tour" will visit five Minnesota cities in six days in April - Duluth, Bemidji, St. Joseph/Collegeville, St. Peter and Moorhead.
+ST. PAUL, Minn. - Humorist and former "A Prairie Home Companion" host Garrison Keillor will hit the road this spring to celebrate Minnesota Public Radio's 50th anniversary.

 Add your comments below